 As the only DoD-designated Cancer Center of Excellence the MCCRP is the nexus of cancer services and support for the MHS with clinical and translational research cancer programs fully integrated with USU, NCI, VA, and other federal and non-federal organizations.

-Following the Quadruple Aim of the MHS to achieve a high level of readiness, improved population health, high experience of care, and lower per capita costs, the John P. Murtha Cancer (MCC) Research Program was established to manage cancer care for the DoD.
-MCC/RP is the only DoD Center of Excellence (CoE) for Cancer Care.
-MCC/RP has integrated three congressionally directed translational cancer research programs: Center for Prostate Disease Research, GYN Cancer CoE and Clinical Breast Cancer Project and prioritizes additional research on cancers specific to the military populations, occupations, and deployments.
-The MCC/RP partners with federal agencies such as NIH, NCI, VA, and the DoE, Pacific Northwest National Laboratory.
+Following the Quadruple Aim of the MHS to achieve a high level of readiness, improved population health, high experience of care, and lower per capita costs, the John P. Murtha Cancer Research Program (MCCRP) was established to manage cancer care for the DoD.
+MCCRP is the only DoD Center of Excellence (CoE) for Cancer Care.
+MCCRP has integrated three congressionally directed translational cancer research programs: Center for Prostate Disease Research, GYN Cancer CoE and Clinical Breast Cancer Project and prioritizes additional research on cancers specific to the military populations, occupations, and deployments.
+The MCCRP partners with federal agencies such as NIH, NCI, VA, and the DoE, Pacific Northwest National Laboratory.
 It has established collaborative relationships with civilian cancer centers, academia, and the pharmaceutical industry.

-Under the RESEARCH tab, please see the MCCRP 2021 Annual Report for the latest APOLLO, Framingham and MCC Biobank updates.
+Under the RESEARCH tab, please see the MCCRP 2022 Annual Report for the latest Murtha Research Network, PROMETHEUS, APOLLO, Framingham and MCCRP Biobank updates.